Jockewg/FEJKtheGame/README.md

   - Player getes stuck when attacking the floor at a stright angle.
   - If host cancel the game the client wont leave the lobby/current game or crash
   - When a player dies while attacking the sound will loop.
   - In stats screen.
-If host leaves the clients wont dissconnect. and client from lobby wont be able to continue
+If host leaves the clients wont dissconnect. and clients from lobby wont be able to continue

 --How to play--